tatumio/tatum-php/docs/Api/CustomerApi.md

 <h4>1 credit per API call.</h4>

-<p>Using anonymized external ID or internal customer ID you can access customer detail information.
-Internal ID is needed to call other customer related methods.</p>
+Using anonymized external ID or internal customer ID you can access customer detail information.
+Internal ID is needed to call other customer related methods.

 ### Example